NHL-P4-INF1C/walk_smarter_node_server/README.md

 # Walk Smarter
 Walk Smarter is an app designed to help users explore and learn about the city they are in by providing questions about monuments and famous landmarks.
 Users earn points for correctly answering questions and can redeem these points for rewards.

+## Running the server
+To run the server, follow these steps:

+1. Clone the repository.
+2. Navigate to the project directory.
+3. Copy the `example.env` to the root and rename it to `.env`.
+4. Run `bun install` to install dependencies.
+5. Run `bun run src/server.js` to run the server.

 ## Authors

 - [Jesse van der Voet](https://github.com/JesseNHLStenden)